 [00:26:33] Daniel Conn: [00:26:33] It's an excellent question.
 I think it's really a personal story related to the brand and where they're at in their journey.

 [00:28:05] So be patient with your own program, look for signs, look for pleases success.
 But if your first bite doesn't go as planned, then necessarily be discouraged.
-You are, you would probably benefit from is.
-Yes, you can do that with audience.
-You can also do with agencies, can do people like yourself who really know what they're talking about to help them identify whether something might be working or not.
+You are; you would probably benefit from it.
+Yes, you can do that with the audience.
+You can also do with agencies, can-do people like yourself who really know what they're talking about to help them identify whether something might be working or not.

 [00:28:26]But that's across the board.
 Even the biggest sponsors that you see today, still years into that program, fail with most of the tests that they're doing and the name of the game for them.
 And for everybody else's to limit the number of failures to even that one extra, every 20 creators that you work with, that one extra success is going to potentially provide millions and millions of impressions over the lifespan of your engagement with them.
 So be patient and look for the gems.